A random Hall-Paige conjecture: Applications

 \subsubsection{Deducing Lemma~\ref{lem:pathlikemain}}

-We will need the following technical lemma, which allows us to use the nibble method to shrink sets of large deterministic vertices.
-This is necessary, as after applying Lemma~\ref{lem:sortingnetwork} to a random subset, we will be left with a large set of deterministic vertices which do not immediately fit into the setting of our main theorem.
+We will need the following technical lemma, which allows us to use the nibble method to saturate large sets of non-random vertices.
+This is necessary, as after applying Lemma~\ref{lem:sortingnetwork} to a random subset, we will be left with a large set of non-random vertices which do not immediately fit into the setting of our main theorem.